dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 I thought Chavez was a great guy.
 He paid the heating bill for people in the Bronx!
 A leader from Venezuela gave to random people in New York City.
 Out of the goodness of his heart!
 That's how liberal I was.

+- describe problems i was/am passionate about?

+- many of our problems are symptoms of deeper problems
+  - many of these are cultural
+    - to improve these, we need to focus on education
+    - but it's not going to be overnight

+- mention that I know what it feels like to struggle

 I wisened up after 2007 and became more conservative, but I was still passionate about many of the same problems as the left.
 Actually, I